 Question: Did Eridu have its beginnings when Adam and Eve went to live there or was it already up and running?

-“we find that mud brick construction and sophisticated pottery styles are present from its inception, and that its first findings are set upon virgin soil.
+“We find that mud brick construction and sophisticated pottery styles are present from its inception, and that its first findings are set upon virgin soil.
 These features indicate that the origins of the Eridu culture lie elsewhere.”

 The pottery artefacts go back to about 5000 BC and what Steve says is true, there are some sophisticated patterns on the plates and jars etc.

-Genesis chapter 2 tells us that “there were no people to cultivate the ground,” but as soon as the Lord God brought water to the area people who had lived elsewhere went to live in the area and Eridu had its beginnings.
+Genesis tells us that “there were no people to cultivate the ground,” but as soon as the Lord God brought water to the area people who had lived elsewhere went to live in the area and Eridu (and some other settlements) had their beginnings, we call this the Ubaid period or culture.
 The supply of water meant the land could be worked and used to produce crops.